skx/marionette/README.md

 The following keys are supported:

 * `image` - The image/images to fetch.
+* `force`
-* `force` - If this is set to "yes" then we fetch the image even if it appears to be available locally already.
+  * If this is set to `true` then we fetch the image even if it appears to be available locally already.

 **NOTE**: We don't support private registries, or the use of authentication.